Central Texas Drought

 The State of Texas requires that all retail public water utilities with more than 3,300 connections have a drought contingency plan that is updated every five years.
 The Texas Commission on Environmental Quality (TCEQ) specifies the various components and drought stages of the plan, but the local utility specifies what the drought stage triggers are, as well as the actions taken in each stage to reduce water use.
 These considerations are based on unique aspects of each municipality, such as the source of the drinking water, water demand for that service area, and the utility’s system capacity.

-Austin has leaned into water conservation in normal weather, as well as in drought, by adopting permanent, year-round conservation watering restrictions in 2016 that reduced watering with automatic irrigation systems to one day per week.
-We are the only city in the state to do so.
-The effectiveness of these efforts is demonstrated by our reduction of per capita water usage.
-In 2011, Austin Water customers used over 160 gallons per capita per day (GPCD).
-Comparatively, the per capita usage was around 125 GPCD in 2021.
+For many years, Austin has leaned into water conservation in normal weather, as well as in drought.
+We adopted permanent, year-round conservation watering restrictions in 2016 that reduced watering with automatic irrigation systems to one day per week.
+Austin is the one of the only cities in the state to do so.
+The effectiveness of these conservation measures is demonstrated by our reduction of per capita water usage.
+In 2011, Austin Water customers used over 160 gallons per capita per day.
+Comparatively, the per capita usage was around 131 gallons per capita per day in 2023.

 Yes, Austin Water is in the early days of implementing additional water supply strategies from the Austin City Council-approved Water Forward plan, including Aquifer Storage and Recovery (ASR).
 Austin’s ASR project is currently in the study phase and is targeted to be completed around 2035.
 It will store water that the City currently has access to, allowing Austin to maximize local water resources.
 The project goal is to store 60,000 acre-feet by 2040.

-• Verify the irrigation system is set to current Stage I Drought restrictions and operating correctly.
+- Verify the irrigation system is set to current Stage 2 watering restrictions and operating correctly.

 Yes, parks using City of Austin potable drinking water for irrigation must follow watering restriction rules.
-Auditorium Shores and Butler Metro Park use non-potable water drawn directly from Lady Bird Lake to irrigate the grounds, which is not subject to Stage 1 restrictions.
-Other City parks and golf courses use reclaimed, non-potable water to irrigate, which is also not subject to Stage 1 restrictions.
+Auditorium Shores and Butler Metro Park use non-potable water drawn directly from Lady Bird Lake to irrigate the grounds, which is not subject to watering restrictions.
+Other City parks and golf courses use reclaimed, non-potable water to irrigate, which is also not subject to water restrictions.

 Yes, you may water your home's foundation on your assigned watering day and times.
 Set sprinklers to water the ground about 18 inches from the foundation.